 We may dispose of hotels in transactions intended to qualify as like-kind exchanges under the Code.
 Such like-kind exchanges are intended to result in the deferral of gain for U.S. federal income tax purposes.
 The failure of any such transaction to qualify as a like-kind exchange could require us to pay U.S. federal income tax, possibly including the 100% prohibited transaction tax, depending on the facts and circumstances of the particular transaction.
-Effective for exchanges completed after December 31, 2017 (subject to certain transitional rules), the preferential tax treatment applicable to like-kind exchanges of real property not held primarily for sale.
+Under H.R.
+1, effective for exchanges completed after December 31, 2017 (subject to certain transitional rules), the preferential tax treatment applicable to like-kind exchanges is limited to exchanges of real property not held primarily for sale.
 Previously, the like-kind exchange provisions also applied to personal property not held primarily for sale.
-Accordingly, for exchanges completed after December 31, 2017, exchanges of personal property and intangible property will not qualify for deferred treatment.
+Accordingly, for exchanges completed after December 31, 2017, gain from exchanges of personal property and intangible property will not qualify for deferral under Section 1031 of the Code.